 It’s time for small business owners to begin capitalizing on these same benefits of online training software.
 But it doesn’t take millions—or even thousands—of dollars to invest in training programs, thanks to training software and web-based LMS solutions.

 The Benefits of Online Training Software for Small Businesses

 IBM also found that participants learned 5x more material in the same amount of time through online training as opposed to traditional instruction.
 An investment in professional online training software has been shown to boost employee productivity by nearly 50%.
-It often cuts down on instruction time, as these learning systems are flexible, convenient, and efficient.
-With online training software, all learnings are held “in the cloud,” so they can be done anywhere, at any time, on any device.
-This can save small businesses hours—or even minutes—that can be spent putting that trained knowledge into action to grow the business.
+It often cuts down on instruction time, as these learning systems are ultra-flexible while boosting efficiency and even delivering improved convenience.

 Recruitment and Retention

-It’s crucial for startups to attract and acquire top talent in order to grow and innovate in those first critical years.
-Top talent will only come on board (and stay onboard) if there are significant professional development opportunities and room for growth and expansion within the company.
+Startups must attract and acquire top talent to grow and innovate in those first critical years.
+Top talent will only come on board (and stay on board) if there are significant professional development opportunities and room for growth and expansion within the company.

 Offering online courses is a great way to help attract, retain, and grow your top talent, and that helps grow your business.
 The thing applies to small businesses looking to recruit employees who will remain long-term and become leaders within the business.

 As you might imagine, finding the right vendor is critical to choosing online training software that will support your employees and help you achieve critical goals.
 How do you compare vendors, though?
 Actually, there are quite a few ways you can do that, including the following: